Senior School SSDA

 What are the next steps?

-DPHI will then exhibit the SSDA and accompanying technical studies for public comment via its Major Projects Portal – this process is known as public exhibition.
+Newington College has lodged the SSDA with the DPHI and DPHI will exhibit the SSDA and accompanying technical studies for public comment via its Major Projects Portal – this process is known as public exhibition.
 The community can make a formal submission at this time.

 Before making a decision on the SSDA, DPHI will consider all feedback and may direct the College to respond.